 Knowing this, you can improve your keyword research.

 How to Use Traffic Sources Report

 Because there are so many ways for a viewer to discover your videos, it’s important for you to know what is most effective.

 If you have a new video coming out and you want to promote it, understanding where your previous videos are being discovered will help you strategize, giving it the best opportunity immediately.

 Know What Devices Your Viewers Are Watching From

-The way viewers watch content on their mobile phone is very different from the way they watch on televisions.
+The way viewers watch content on their mobile phones is very different from the way they watch on television.
 By understanding how the majority of your viewers are watching your content, you can better design and structure your video.

-You cannot control how people watch your content, but by better understanding their preference, you can design your content to make it the best for their ideal situation.
+You cannot control how people watch your content, but by better understanding their preferences, you can design your content to make it the best for their ideal situation.